ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/What is Ryle Radio.md

 ---
 ## Features
-Audio types in Ryle Radio are called **Tracks**.
-Tracks can be Unity AudioClips, procedural audio (e.g: noise, waveforms), and even custom structures named Stations, which contain multiple other audio types and switch between them automatically.
+Audio types in Ryle Radio are called **[[Basic Radio Sample#Specific tracks|Tracks]]**.
+Tracks can be Unity AudioClips, procedural audio (e.g: noise, waveforms), and even custom structures named [[Basic Radio Sample#station_sfx|Stations]], which contain multiple other audio types and switch between them automatically.
 Together these Tracks can form a complex system of audio that can be tuned through at runtime, creating an interactive and easily usable system for players to engage with audio.

 The package contains **Broadcasters**, points that cause tracks to play louder (or at all) depending on the proximity of an output- effectively an object that broadcasts the track.
 It also contains **Insulators**, which are the reverse- areas where tracks are quieter.